moquist/r-incantations/README.md

 clean it all up, and add some mo/better documentation.

 ## Tips ##
-I found it useful to have r-incantations code/REPL open in one terminal, and the following files from the [Incanter repo](https://github.com/incanter/incanter) open in another (so I could easily toggle back and forth):
+I found it useful to have my working code/REPL open in one terminal, and the following files from the [Incanter repo](https://github.com/incanter/incanter) open in another (so I could easily toggle back and forth):